jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

-Related work include the use of machine learning for cyber-physical protection, management of data quality (w.r.t. feedback-control systems), use of security games and competitive learning.
+Related work include the use of machine learning for cyber-physical protection, management of data quality (w.r.t. feedback-control systems), use of security games and learning.
 More detailed information follow.

 #### 1) CPS Protection Using Machine Learning